Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Results

 \paragraph{\textbf{Websites' Compliance.}} Overall, of the 100 analyzed websites, only 31/100 (31\%) were fully compliant (declared all four examined items), 29/100 (29\%) were partially compliant (declared one or more, but not all the examined items), while 40 (40\%) websites were non-compliant (provided no policy or a policy that failed to declare all examined items).

 \paragraph{\textbf{Websites' Ranking and Compliance.}} We examined whether the ranking of the analyzed websites (according to their appearance in Google search results) is related to their compliance with the PDPL.
 Surprisingly, top-ranked websites in our dataset exhibited the lowest compliance rate: 21/35 (60\%) were non-compliant, compared to 8/36 (22\%) of mid-ranked websites and 11/29 (38\%) of low-ranked websites.
-The next two sections may explain this phenomena.~\autoref{tab:rank_compliance} in~\autorefappendix{app:results_ext} presents a breakdown of the rank-versus-compliance results.
+The next two sections may explain this phenomena.~\autoref{tab:rank_compliance} in~\autoref{app:results_ext} presents a breakdown of websites' ranking in relation to compliance.

 \paragraph{\textbf{E-Commerce Hosting Platforms and Websites' Compliance.}} We also examined whether the e-commerce hosting platforms of the analyzed websites are related to their websites' compliance.
 Overall, we find that websites hosted on local e-commerce hosting platforms had the highest non-compliance rate, 19/27 (70\%).
 In contrast, websites hosted on non-local and no-hosting platforms had significantly lower non-compliance rates, 6/29 (21\%) and 15/44 (34\%), respectively.
 Surprisingly, none of the websites hosted on local e-commerce platforms were fully compliant.
-In contrast, 12/29 (41\%) of websites that were hosted in non-local platforms and 19/44 (43\%) of websites that were not hosted in a platform were fully-compliant.~\autoref{tab:hosting_compliance} in~\autorefappendix{app:results_ext} shows a breakdown of the rank versus hosting platform results.
+In contrast, 12/29 (41\%) of websites that were hosted in non-local platforms and 19/44 (43\%) of websites that were not hosted in a platform were fully-compliant.~\autoref{tab:hosting_compliance} in~\autoref{app:results_ext} shows a breakdown of websites' ranking in relation to hosting platform.

 \paragraph{\textbf{Websites' Ranking and E-Commerce Hosting Platforms.}} We also looked at the relationship between websites' ranking and e-commerce hosting platforms.
 We find that the relationship is more salient with local hosting platforms: 11/35 (31\%) of the top-ranked websites, 10/36 (28\%) of the mid-ranked, and 6/29 (21\%) of the low-ranked websites were hosted on local e-commerce platforms.
 This may explain the observed pattern of high non-compliance among top-ranked websites and those on local e-commerce hosting platforms.
-See~\autoref{tab:rank_locality} in~\autorefappendix{app:results_ext} for a full breakdown of the rank versus hosting platform results.
+See~\autoref{tab:rank_locality} in~\autoref{app:results_ext} for a full breakdown of websites' ranking in relation to hosting platform.